testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # Personas

-Webtau provides a way to implement implicit authentication for your requests.
+WebTau provides a way to implement implicit authentication for your requests.
 Before we get there, we need to cover `Persona` concept.

 `Persona` sets the context for config values and code execution.